 Go to the WINS (Windows Internet Name Service) tab.
 The settings you make in this tab affect your network connection with Windows-based devices and computers.
-In the Workgroup field, type the new workgroup name you want to use.
-It must be the same name used by other computers in the network, to facilitate easy sharing of folders and devices.
+In the Workgroup field, type the name of the workgroup that you want to use.
+It must be the same workgroup name used by other computers in that network, to facilitate easy sharing of folders and devices.
 When done, click OK, and you are returned to the Network pane.